 Optimal sexual health helps you cope with daily situational stresses and new onset of life challenges, like acquired disability or a newly diagnosed medical condition.

-“Just fixing conditions with surgery or medications alone is not going to keep you happy and satisfied in terms of your sexual health,” Yasmin said.
+“Just fixing conditions with surgery or medications alone is not going to keep you happy and satisfied in terms of your sexual health,” she said.

-In the Women’s Intimacy Clinic, Yasmin most often sees patients who have lost physical and emotional intimacy with their partner because of sexual pain or other complex physical intimacy issues.
+Women’s health providers most often see patients who have lost physical and emotional intimacy with their partner because of sexual pain or other complex physical intimacy issues.

 These issues can have serious effects on a person’s mental health and affect their quality of life.
 Anxiety and depression are a common result, and divorce and infidelity can occur in relationships, which worsen mental and physical health.